retsyx/amity/README.md

 ### HDMI Configuration

 Amity uses a concept of activities to organize the different uses of a home theater system, similar to Harmony remotes.
 Every activity has a source device (i.e. Apple TV, or PlayStation), an audio output device (i.e. a receiver, or TV for volume commands), an HDMI input switching device (i.e. a receiver, or TV), and a display (typically a TV).
-Amity supports up to 5 activities (because of the small number of buttons on Siri remotes).
+Amity supports up to 5 activities (because that is the number of buttons available on Siri remotes).

-Configuring activities is a bit confusing at first, but once the basics are configured, it's easy to manage.
+Configuring activities is fairly straightforward thanks to HDMI-CEC.

-Plug in Amity's HDMI cable into the receiver!
-Note that on Raspberry Pi 4, there are two micro HDMI ports.
-Insert the cable into the port closer to the USB-C power port.
+Plug in Amity's HDMI input into the requires GPIO pins...

 #### Quick Sanity Scan